cherylacook/oxford-iiit-pets-cnn-vit/README.md

   - The ViT underperforms because transformers generally require substantially larger datasets to learn effective representations when trained from scratch.
   - This comparison emphasises the importance of aligning model architecture choice with dataset size.

-Additional experimentation with different model architectures and hyperparameters (CNN layer depth, activation functions, batch normalisation; ViT attention heads, layers, patch sizes, positional embeddings) is provided in `experiments/`.
+Additional experimentation is provided in `experiments/`, covering CNN layer depth, activation functions, batch normalisation, and ViT attention heads, layers, patch sizes, and positional embeddings.

 ## How to Run